US 69 Corridor - Beaumont District

 The United States Highway (US) 69 corridor from SH 87 in Port Arthur to US 75 in Denison covers approximately 345 miles.
 The US 69 corridor functions as an important route through east Texas, connecting major cities such as Beaumont, Lufkin, Tyler, and Denison, as well as rural towns.
 The development of US 69 would relieve traffic congestion caused by a growing population, provide safer travel through the area, improve emergency evacuation routes, and support economic development.

 As part of this statewide corridor effort, the Beaumont District US 69 study area covers different segments stretching across Tyler and Hardin Counties (from US 96 to the Jasper/Angelina County line).
 The first step in the process involves identifying existing issues and future needs along the US 69 corridor through research and public input.
 The study area is broken into several potential segments along the US 69 corridor (shown as colored segments on the US 69 overall study corridor map).

 US 69 Corridor: Gateway to the Big Thicket Segment

-The US corridor study efforts initially began in 2003, but due to lack of funding the study was placed on hold.
-Other potential segment areas have been initially identified on the US 69 corridor segments map; however, this is subject to change based on public feedback and environmental findings.
-At a high level, the process includes:
+The US corridor efforts initially began in 2003, but due to lack of funding the study was placed on hold.
+Other potential segment areas have been initially identified on the US 69 corridor segments map.

 TxDOT Beaumont District